Achieving fusion power

 Once the scientific and engineering systems have been tested on ITER, the next stage will be to build a demonstration fusion power plant integrating the results.
 Designs are already advanced for this prototype machine, known as ‘DEMO'.

-DEMO will produce two gigawatts of electrical power to the grid, a similar output to a standard electrical power plant, and could be online in the 2040s.
+DEMO will produce two gigawatts of electrical power to the grid, a similar output to a standard electrical power plant, and will be online by 2050.
 If successful, it will lead to the first generation of commercial fusion power stations.

 Components of a fusion power plant